 You’ve been by your friend’s side through every step of her relationship.
-You helped pick out the ring, took photos from the shadows during the proposal, and might know as much about the wedding of her dreams as she does.
-But what happens when it’s time to pick a date, and the one your bestie and her fiancé landed on is one where you’re already booked?
-We asked our experts how you can make it up to her.
+You helped pick out the ring, took photos from the shadows during the proposal, and know as much about the wedding of her dreams as she does.
+But what happens when it’s time to pick a date, and the one your bestie and her fiancé land on is one when you’re already booked?

-It’s always a bummer to miss a wedding, especially when it’s that of your closest friend.
-But some previous engagements, from work commitments to family celebrations, just can’t be rescheduled, meaning your BFF will be walking down the aisle without you.
-But that doesn’t mean you can’t still be part of the celebration!
-Here are a few ways to make sure she knows how excited you are for her:
+It’s always a bummer to miss a wedding, especially when it’s one of your closest friends.
+But some previous engagements, from work commitments to family celebrations, just can’t be rescheduled, meaning your BFF will have to walk down the aisle without you.
+But that doesn’t mean you can’t still be part of the celebration.
+Here are a few ways to make sure she knows how excited you are for her.

-We all know you shouldn’t invite someone to these events if they aren’t invited to the wedding, but there’s nothing saying you can’t invite someone if they were invited to the wedding but can’t attend.
-If you’re available for these pre-wedding parties, by all means, join in on the fun!
-You can even help with planning or serve as cohost if your schedule and budget permit.
-Being there for the pre-wedding celebrations is a sweet show of support, even if you won’t be there to see their first dance.
+We all know you shouldn’t invite someone to these events if they aren’t invited to the wedding, but there’s nothing that says you can’t invite someone if they were invited to the wedding but can’t attend.
+If you’re available for these pre-wedding parties, by all means, join in on the fun.
+You can even help with planning or serve as a cohost if your schedule and budget permit.
+Being there for pre-wedding celebrations is a sweet show of support, even if you won’t be there to see their first dance.

 Make Her Wedding Day Special